 Funeral prices by state: where funerals cost the most in Australia

 Funeral costs in Australia are not uniform.
-The same type of funeral can cost thousands more in one state than another, driven by cemetery fee structures, the concentration of corporate providers, and whether the state has any pricing transparency laws at all.
+The same type of funeral can cost thousands more in one state than another.
+Victoria, New South Wales and Western Australia are consistently among the most expensive.
+South Australia and Queensland sit at the lower end.

 Two ways to measure state pricing